cosmos/sdk-tutorials/voter/index.md

 ### Create the Poll List Component

-1. Create a new component `PollList.vue` in `vue/src/components/PollList.vue`.
+1. Create a new `PollList.vue` file for the component in `vue/src/components/`.

   ```javascript
   <template>